Infineon/mtb-example-fx2g3-flash-loader/README.md

 This code example demonstrates how to download the FPGA bin binaries to the SPI flash device available on the FPGA add-on board connected to the FX2G3 104LGA kit baseboard using the USB interface.
 The FPGA add-on board has AT45DB flash.
 This application uses various low-performance peripherals to interface with the system such as:

-- SMIF (in x1 or single mode) interface for programming the external SPI flash
+- SMIF (in x4 or quad mode) interface for programming the external SPI flash.

+  > **Note:** If the REV02 kit is used, FPGA is configured using SMIF in x4 or quad mode else (for REV01) FPGA is configured using SMIF in x1 or single mode.

-- Enable debug prints over CDC using USBFS block on FX2G3
+- Enable debug prints over CDC using USBFS block on EZ-USB&trade; FX2G3 device.

 ### Features of the application

-- **USB specifications:** USB 2.0 (both Hi-Speed and Full-Speed)
+- **USB specifications:** USB 2.0 (both Hi-Speed and Full-Speed).
-- Supports vendor commands for handling various flash operations
+- Supports vendor commands for handling various flash operations.

 ### Datapath

-- The device enumerates as a vendor-specific USB device with only control endpoint
+- The device enumerates as a vendor-specific USB device with only control endpoint.
-- The application supports vendor commands for handling various flash operations
+- The application supports vendor commands for handling various flash operations.
-- The application supports programming to the external SPI flash connected to FX2G3 SPICS0 (P6_1)
+- The application supports programming to the external SPI flash connected to EZ-USB&trade; FX2G3 SPICS0 (P6_1).

 ### Application workflow

 The application flow involves three steps - Initialization, USB device enumeration, and external flash programming.

 #### Initialization